Pat Patterson's career highlights

 Patterson began his career in 1958 in his native Montreal before moving on to the San Francisco promotion.
-Patterson was a fixture in the Bay Area for nearly two decades, winning the regional tag team championship there an unprecedented 10 times with seven different partners, and also twice winning the legendary Cow Palace Battle Royal (in 1975 and 1981).
+Patterson was a fixture in the Bay Area for nearly two decades, winning the regional tag team championship an unprecedented 10 times with seven different partners and twice capturing the legendary Cow Palace Battle Royal in 1975 and 1981.

 It was in San Francisco where he first met and teamed with Ray Stevens, and the pair moved on to the AWA in the late 1970s.
 They won the AWA World Tag Team Championship in 1978, but after losing the gold a year later, Patterson moved on to WWE.

-He made an almost immediate impact after falling under the tutelage of The Grand Wizard.
+He made an impact almost immediately after falling under the tutelage of The Grand Wizard.
 In September 1979, Patterson won a tournament in Rio de Janeiro to become the first Intercontinental Champion.
-He held the gold until 1980, when he split with The Wizard and became a fan favorite.
+He held the gold until 1980 when he split with The Wizard and became a fan favorite.

 In 1981, Patterson's rivalry with Sgt.
 Slaughter became one of the biggest in WWE.
 The two brutalized each other every chance they got in a series of Boot Camp Matches, with their rivalry culminating in a brutal Alley Fight at Madison Square Garden that April.